ElektraInitiative/libelektra/doc/tutorials/validation.md

 ## Introduction

-Configuration today in FLOSS unfortunately often is stored completely without validation.
+Configuration in FLOSS unfortunately is often stored completely without validation.
 Notable exceptions are sudo (`sudoedit`), or user accounts (`adduser`) but in most cases you only get feedback of non-validating configuration when